malahx/QuickMods/README.md

 #### VesselNames

 All the vessel names are located in the folder <your installation path>\Kerbal Space Program 2\BepInEx\plugins\QuickMods\VesselNames

-**ATTENTION: if you update QuickMods you will overwrite any changes made the txt files.**

-By default, vessel names differ by vessel type.
-However, with the CustomVesselNames option, the vessel type is ignored.
-To use this feature, you must enable it AND add a new file named CustomVesselNames.txt in the VesselNames folder.
-This file will not be overwritten when updating QuickMods.

 ### How to install/update it?